Types of maintenance : 5 examples

 Towards predictive maintenance?

-To conclude, the type of industrial maintenance that is to be implemented depends on the company’s strategy.
-No matter what decision it makes, it has to provide the maintenance teams with a CMMS in order to ensure proper interventions monitoring as well as smooth communication between technicians and other professionals.
+To conclude, types of maintenance that is to be implemented depends on the company’s strategy.
+No matter what decision it makes, it has to provide the maintenance teams with a maintenance management software in order to ensure proper interventions monitoring as well as smooth communication between technicians and other professionals.
 This is exactly what innovative solutions such as user-friendly next-gen CMMS Mobility Work.
-Thanks to its analytics tool, this CMMS helps technicians visualize all their breakdowns, failures, operations and interventions and analyzes data in order to help plants figure out what type of maintenance to deploy.
+Thanks to its analytics tool, this asset management software helps technicians visualize all their breakdowns, failures, operations and interventions and analyzes data in order to help plants figure out what type of maintenance to deploy.